Term of Award

 The topic of incarcerated populations occupies a large presence within the standing literature.
 Within this work, scholarship has documented that convicted offenders often suffer from mental health and substance abuse disorders.
 Despite increasing numbers in the American prison system suffering from mental health and substance abuse disorders, little research has examined the impact of co-occurring disorders on inmates’ behaviors.
 Further, few studies have examined whether the presence of co-occurring disorders increase the risk and severity of institutional misconduct and discipline.
 Using the 2004 Survey of Inmates in State and Federal Correctional Facilities (SISCF), this study examines the differential impact of disorders on inmate’s misconduct and discipline.

 Rogers, Heather, "Punished: Examining the Differential Impact of Co-Occurring Disorders on Inmate Conduct and Discipline" (2017).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1615.

 Research Data and Supplementary Material